wavestoweather/enstools/docs/source/quick-start/installation.rst

 .. _GEOS: https://libgeos.org

-In case the user has no root permissions and don't manage to install GEOS`_ it is possible to install enstools without cartopy.
+In case the user has no root permissions and don't manage to install `GEOS`_ it is possible to install enstools **without cartopy**.
 To do that:

     1. Install enstools without its dependencies:
         >>> pip install enstools --no-deps